-Level of Service Benefit Design/Administration Same Level of Service or
+Benefit Same Level of Design/Administration Service

-Quartile FY 2018 Score FY 2018 Benefit 18.75
+Benefit 2 18.75

-Design/Administrati
+Design/Administration

-Program benefits/serves SOME portion of the City provides program and program is currently being Program is required by Federal, State or County offered by other private businesses not within City legislation
+Program benefits/serves SOME portion of the Community and adds to their quality of life

+City provides program and program is currently being Program is required by Federal, State or County offered by other private businesses not within City legislation

 HUMAN RESOURCES Competitive benefit offerings provide greater stability and allow the City to overcome unnecessary additional training, recruitment and replacement costs.
 Industry studies cite total costs of recruitment, training and lost productivity associated with turnover at 2-3 times the cost of a position's annual salary.
 Cost savings by remaining competitive with other job opportunities of employees is significant to the City.
-Innovations in this area include costs savings associated with renewals by completing some necessary administrative work inhouse, as well as adopting online programs to lower customer service costs by producers.
+Innovations in this area include costs savings associated with renewals by completing some necessary administrative work in-house, as well as adopting online programs to lower customer service costs by producers.